ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_13/Lecture_13.4.md

 cross-sectoral examples and exemplify the different methods of predicting future infrastructure needs, including:

-i)  Future changes in infrastructure demand: population, tourism,
+1. Future changes in infrastructure demand: population, tourism, economic growth
-    economic growth

-ii) Changes in the use of infrastructure due to climate change (using an
-    example of how future climate projections in the dry season reduce river flow and thereby reduce the capacity of existing and future planned treatment plants)
+2. Changes in the use of infrastructure due to climate change (using an example of how future climate projections in the dry season reduce river flow and thereby reduce the capacity of existing and future planned treatment plants)

-iii) Location-specific future infrastructure assets and related
+3. Location-specific future infrastructure assets and related infrastructure needs
-     infrastructure needs

-iv) Location-specific future infrastructure assets and their exposure to
+4. Location-specific future infrastructure assets and their exposure to future hazards.
-    future hazards.

 # Estimating future infrastructure needs using population and tourism projections in practice

-As described in mini-lecture 13.1, future infrastructure needs can be estimated using changes in population or economic growth, amongst other factors [@Otto2016; @Hall2016; @Ives2017].
+As described in mini-lecture 13.1, future infrastructure needs can be estimated using changes in population or economic growth, amongst other factors [@Otto2016;@Hall2016;@Ives2017].
 Quantitative changes in these long-term trends can be identified using, for example, information on national economic or demographic projections, and can be complemented with expert judgement.